Dr-Eberle-Zentrum/AI-supported-coding-in-RStudio/README.md

-# AI-supported Coding in RStudio
+# AI-supported Coding with GitHub Copilot in RStudio

-A Carpentry-styled learning module about AI-supported programming in RStudio.
+A Carpentry-styled learning module about AI-supported programming with GitHub Copilot in RStudio.

 ## Target Audience